 Urinary incontinence affects far more women than men, although it can still pose a considerable problem for many men who need to seek help in the management of their incontinence problems.

-The male anatomy of the urinary system is generally considered to be the primary reason for which they experience fewer problems or incontinence in respect to their female counterparts.
+The male anatomy of the urinary system is generally considered to be the primary reason for which they experience fewer problems of incontinence in respect to their female counterparts.

-In particular, the length of the ureter that carries urine from the bladder to the urethra to exit the body is much longer in males, as it covers the length of the penis.
+In particular, the length of the ureter, which carries urine from the bladder to the urethra to exit the body, is much longer in males, as it covers the length of the penis.
 This extra space provides the pelvic floor muscles more room to inhibit the flow of urine and prevent incontinence.
 In addition to these beneficial effects, the length of the ureters also offers a protective action against infections of the urinary tract.

-Overactive bladder causes the muscles in the bladder to contract and try to excrete urine without the higher command from the brain.
-This commonly results in urge incontinence, when the man suddenly feels an irrepressible need to urinate and he does not have time to reach a bathroom.
+An overactive bladder causes the muscles in the bladder to contract and try to excrete urine without higher command from the brain.
+This commonly results in urge incontinence, during which the man suddenly feels an irrepressible need to urinate and does not have time to reach a bathroom.

-The prostate gland rests underneath the bladder beside the urethra, the passage that transports urine from the bladder to outside the body.
+The prostate gland rests underneath the bladder beside the urethra.
 An enlarged prostate is a common problem that affects men, which involves swelling of the gland until it is approximately the size of a walnut.

 This enlargement can pose a problem to the urinary system, as the size of the prostate gland inhibits the passage of urine outside the bladder.
-As a result, many men with enlarged prostate have difficulty voiding their bladder completely and there is usually a residual volume of urine inside the bladder.
-This then leads to more frequent urination as the bladder fills up and it can become overfilled and cause overflow incontinence.
+As a result, many men with an enlarged prostate have difficulty voiding their bladder completely and there is usually a residual volume of urine inside the bladder.
+This then leads to more frequent urination as the bladder fills up, as it can become overfilled and cause overflow incontinence.

 Additionally, if a man has undergone surgery to remove the prostate gland due to enlargement or malignancy, he is at high risk of stress incontinence.
-This is because the pelvic floor muscles are often weakened as a result of surgery and decrease ability to maintain continence during activities like heavy lifting or a sudden cough.
+This is because the pelvic floor muscles are often weakened as a result of surgery, which can decrease the ability to maintain continence during activities like heavy lifting or a sudden cough.